Tomb of Pugu Yitu: Legacy

+Pugu Yitu is included as a statue among 64 foreign dignitaries at the Qianling Mausoleum where Emperor Gaozong and Empress Wu Zetian are buried.
+Their son, Tang Zhongzong, ordered the 64 statues to be placed in two lines flanking the procession path leading to the southern gate.
+Only 61 statues exist today, all of them headless, and only 36 can still be identified by their name and title, including Pugu Yitu's.
+Most of them are military officers or rulers who had accepted Tang investiture or ambassadors from the Tibetan and Second Turkic empires.

 Artifacts from the tomb

 The epitaph was found within the tomb of Pugu Yitu, also called the Shoroon Dov Kurgan.
 Many artifacts, especially terracotta statuettes, were found in the tomb.

 Shoroon Dov artifacts, Heavenly King (Tian Wang).
 Zanabazar Fine Arts Museum in Ulaanbaatar, Mongolia.

 Shoroon Dov artifacts, female and male attendants, Central Asian (possibly Sogdian) figurines.
 Zanabazar Fine Arts Museum in Ulaanbaatar, Mongolia.

 Statuettes of horsemen from the tomb.